oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

 ## Access Grafana

-Use the `port-forward-grafana.sh` script in the [../../common](../../common) directory to view metrics.
+Run the `port-forward-grafana.sh` script in the [common](../../common) directory to view metrics.

-1. Start the port-forward
+1. Start the port-forward:

    ```bash
    $ ./port-forward-grafana.sh sample-coherence-ns